16th BRICS summit: Controversy

+Kharkiv, Ukraine after the Russian attack on 2 October 2024.
+The Kazan Declaration emphasized adherence to the UN Charter and supported diplomatic efforts to end the war in Ukraine.

 The summit sparked significant controversy, particularly surrounding UN Secretary-General António Guterres’s meeting with Russian President Vladimir Putin.
 Critics, including political scientist Alexander J. Motyl in his article published on The Hill, argue that Guterres’s cordial interaction with Putin, whom the International Criminal Court has charged with war crimes, undermines the moral authority of the United Nations.
 Motyl and others contend that Guterres’s actions implicitly endorse Putin's aggression in Ukraine, weakening both the UN’s credibility and its position on global justice.
 Ukrainian journalist Ihor Petrenko echoes this sentiment, condemning Guterres for failing to challenge Putin’s dismissive rhetoric regarding the war.
 In contrast, scholars like Bahauddin Foizee defend Guterres's engagement with controversial leaders as necessary for maintaining diplomatic channels and fostering peace.
 Foizee suggests that excluding Russia from international discussions could hinder the UN's broader peace efforts.
 Meanwhile, Lithuanian leaders, including Prime Minister Ingrida Šimonytė and Foreign Minister Gabrielius Landsbergis, criticized Guterres for perceived moral inconsistency, noting his attendance at the BRICS summit with Putin and Belarusian President Lukashenko despite not attending a Ukraine-focused peace summit in Switzerland earlier.
 This, they argued, damages Guterres credibility as an impartial mediator.
 This debate highlights the complex balance between moral leadership and pragmatic diplomacy in a divided global landscape.
-(Note: Following Guterres warmly shaking Vladimir Putin's hand during the BRICS summit on 24 October 2024 in Kazan, Volodymyr Zelenskyy refused to meet with Guterres in Kyiv with the Minstry of Foreign Affairs of Ukraine releasing the statement: "This is a wrong choice that does not advance the cause of peace.
+(Note: Following Guterres warmly shaking Vladimir Putin's hand during the BRICS summit on 24 October 2024 in Kazan, Volodymyr Zelenskyy refused to meet with Guterres in Kyiv with the Ministry of Foreign Affairs of Ukraine releasing the statement: "This is a wrong choice that does not advance the cause of peace.
 It only damages the UN's reputation." and adding "The UN secretary general declined Ukraine's invitation to the first Global Peace Summit in Switzerland.
 He did, however, accept the invitation to Kazan from war criminal Putin."
 Putin has been a fugitive since 17 March 2023 when the International Criminal Court (ICC) issued arrest warrant following an investigation of war crimes, crimes against humanity and genocide by Putin during the Russo-Ukrainian War.)